When you move to Panama, you can grow your own food if you want to. You can live a more self-sustaining lifestyle when you live to Panama.

 As an experiment, I added hydroponic to part of the garden to compare growing some foods that way instead of in the ground.
 Hydroponics uses 90% less water, and there is no weeding!

-I order all non-GMO seeds and have them sent to Panama using a mail forwarding company.
+I order all non-GMO seeds and send them to Panama using a mail-forwarding company.

 A greenhouse protects plants from too much rain or wind, especially in the highlands.
-Instead of a greenhouse, you can also erect a cover for the plants so you can grow food all year!
+Instead of a greenhouse, you can also erect a cover for the plants to grow food all year!

 We also have chickens which produce eggs every day.
 No permit is needed to set up a greenhouse, have a garden, or raise chickens in Panama.
 My neighbors have cows, goats, and pigs and a huge garden.

-I have a lot of banana plants on my property too!
-The problem with bananas is that you have 100 ripe bananas all at the same time.
+I have a lot of banana plants on my property, too!
+The problem with bananas is that you have 100 ripe bananas all at once.
 They are perfect for smoothies and banana bread, or I freeze them to make “nice cream” or dehydrate them for use later.

 Some people have a rainwater catchment system too.
 Yes, you can catch rainwater in Panama!

 There is potable water for the three houses on the property.
 It’s $100 a year/house for potable water.
-And I have agriculture (non-potable) water for the gardens.
+And I have agricultural (non-potable) water for the gardens.
 Ag water is about $100 a YEAR for unlimited use.
-So, even keeping your garden alive, is more affordable in Panama!
+So, even keeping your garden alive is more affordable in Panama!

 Some people grow extra food to sell some for extra income.
-I do not sell any of the food grown on my property.
+I do not sell any food grown on my property.
+But I do share with friends and neighbors.

 This is a truly amazing greenhouse chock full of fabulous fresh veggies & fruit.
 We moved to Boquete & our rental doesn’t have space for a greenhouse but we’re growing tomatoes, cucumbers & green peppers in patio pots.
 We can move them out into the sun during the day & if it rains too much (during the rainy season), we move them under an awning.
 So it’s possible to grow a small garden here even if you’re a renter.
 Thank you for sharing your fabulous garden & chicken coop!